Historiography of Alexander the Great: Letters

 Alexander wrote and received numerous letters, but no originals survive.
 A few official letters addressed to the Greek cities survive in copies inscribed in stone and the content of others is sometimes reported in historical sources.
 These only occasionally quote the letters and it is an open question how reliable such quotations are.
 Several fictitious letters, some perhaps based on actual letters, made their way into the Romance tradition.

 Ephemerides of Alexander the Great

 The Ephemerides of Alexander were journals describing Alexander's daily activities.
 Mentioned by ancient writers, but only fragments survive today.
+The Ephemerides is credited either to Eumenes or to Diodotus of Erythrae, though the latter name may have been a pseudonym.

+Suda writes that one of the works of Strattis of Olynthus was called "On the ephemerides of Alexander" and were five books.